Automating Batch Scanner Coordination with Python: Resolving Edge Cases in Archival Digitization

 def _has_pending_bytes(self, sock: socket.socket) -> bool:

-# readable while unread bytes remain in the receive buffer.
+"""select reports the socket readable while unread bytes remain in the buffer."""

 readable, _, _ = select.select([sock], [], [], 0.1)